Addi-11/build-nanogpt/README.md

 1. Weight sharing schemes : wte and lm_head have same embeddings, input and output embeddings usually same: synonymns have same probabilites
 1. Weight initialization: with std = 0.02 and conditional scaling for deeper networks
 1. Controlling precision of matrix multiplication, with float32.
 Ensure higher accuracy in matrix multiplication operations, at the potential cost of slower performance. : <br>`torch.set_float32_matmul_precision('high')`
+4. Typecast float to bfloat16
+    - 1 bit for the sign.
+    - 8 bits for the exponent.
+    - 7 bits for the fraction (mantissa).
+    - Range and Precision: The exponent in BFLOAT16 is the same as in FP32, which means it has the same range (from very small to very large numbers).
+However, the precision is lower due to having fewer bits for the fraction.
+    - BFLOAT16 uses half the memory of FP32
+    - Modern GPUs and TPUs often have optimized paths for BFLOAT16 arithmetic.
 - variances in residual stream grows, so scaling factor 1/sqrt(n), to control activations
 - every layer in traansformers has 2 blocks that add to residual networks.
 ## Increasing Training Speed